 The term “neoclassical” is often used in reference to fine arts or other objects, but what is Neoclassical art?
-Neoclassicism reveals itself aesthetically, with harmonious and idealistic compositions, portraying historical and mythological subjects.
+Neoclassicism reveals itself aesthetically with harmonious and idealistic compositions that portray historical and mythological subjects.

-The style has brought about some of the most famous artists and works of all time, and it has a fascinating history beyond the visual arts.
-Read on to learn about the development and characteristics of this rich style, and to view some of its most notable paintings.
+The style has brought about some of the most famous artists and works of all time, and it has a fascinating history beyond the visual art world.
+Read on to learn about the development and characteristics of this rich style and to view some of its most notable art paintings.

 Key Characteristics of Neoclassical Art

 Neoclassical art sought to return to the simpler, more straightforward styles of the ancient past, and it drew directly from 16th-century Renaissance Classicism.
-Artists expressed this return to classicism through strongly delineated form, smooth textures, and highly geometric compositions.
-Rejecting the painterly style of the Rococo and Baroque, Neoclassical artists attempted to evoke Enlightenment-era rationality in their works.
+Artists expressed this return to classicism through strongly delineated forms, smooth textures, and highly geometric compositions.
+Rejecting the painterly style of the Rococo art and Baroque art movement, Neoclassical artists attempted to evoke Enlightenment-era rationality in their works.
 Therefore, many of these compositions featured strong vertical and horizontal lines and symmetrical arrangements of forms.
 These two Neoclassical paintings are excellent examples of the formal style.
 Each painting displays immense clarity of forms and emphasis on naturalism.

 The subject matter of Neoclassical art is another defining feature.
 Often, these works featured mythological stories and the glorification of historical subjects.
 Perhaps the most famous example of this is Jacque-Louis David’s The Oath of the Horatii, which depicts a legendary scene from Roman history.
-In this painting, three brothers reach forward toward their father, pledging to give their lives on behalf of Rome.
+In this painting, three brothers reach forward toward their father, pledging to give their lives on behalf of ancient Rome.
 The painting’s composition set new standards for Neoclassical artists, and it is revered as one of the greatest paintings of the time.
-Similarly, Auguste-Clément Chrétien’s painting of The Education of Achilles glorifies mythological subjects.
-This stunning oil on canvas features a young warrior, Achilles, taught by the centaur Chiron.
-The scene is famous in Greek literature, and it truly encapsulates Neoclassical idealism.

 The Louvre Museum, Paris